You have been exploring your seafood options and have discovered the mysterious and somewhat creepy-looking spider crab.

 Some people debate whether or not these crabs are edible, but in fact, they are.

-Spider crabs are edible.
-The meat of the spider crab is delicious and sweeter than that of other crabs.
+Spider crabs are not only delicious but the meat is even sweeter than that of other crabs.
 It is typically prepared by boiling.
-Then you can dip it in butter or pick out the meat and make crab cakes, creamy pasta dishes, and crab rolls.
+Spider crabs you can dip in butter or pick out the meat and make crab cakes, creamy pasta dishes, and crab rolls.

 Keep reading for details about these amazing creatures, how to catch and prepare them, and recipes for using the meat.

 - Preparing A Spider Crab

 - Eating Spider Crab